6 ways to boost testosterone levels

 Because testosterone levels vary due to several factors, it can be difficult to quote a normal range that covers everyone.

 However, for a typical man, the normal range is approximately 8.7 – 29 nmol/L for total testosterone [1], and 0.2 – 0.62 nmol/L for free testosterone [2].
-Reference ranges will vary between laboratories.
+Find out what is a normal testosterone level for your age.

 How can I measure my testosterone levels?